-A check $(\Box)$ in the "Yes" column for each of the following questions will assure a successful review within the timeframe.

-HAVE YOU?
-Yes No Arranged for the Entrance and Exit Interviews (location/time)? • Consulted the appropriate administrator for the selection of staff members you want to attend the Entrance and Exit Interviews and informed them of the date/location/time?
+A check (□) in the "Yes" column for each of the following questions will assure a successful review within the timeframe. $HAVE\ YOU \dots$?
+Yes No Assembled labeled, as indicated, and sent electronic copies of the materials, documents and records?
+NOTE: The headings/labels for each of the exhibits must be consistent with the headings/ labels indicated in the manual Arranged for the Entrance and Exit Interviews (location/time)?
+Consulted the appropriate administrator for the selection of staff П members you want to attend the Entrance and Exit Interviews and informed them of the date/location/time?
 Selected a person (the On-Site Coordinator) to call the Entrance and Exit Interview meetings to order and provide additional information requested?
-Informed the person(s) selected of their assigned task(s)? ) Contacted the Kansas Board of Regents to inform of the time and location of the Entrance Interview meetings?
+Informed the person(s) selected of their assigned task(s)?
+Contacted the Board staff to inform of the time and location of the Entrance Interview meetings?
 Reserved a permanent place for the On-Site Review Team?
 Notified the institution staff in general that an on-site review will be conducted and informed them of what to expect?
-Assembled labeled, as indicated, and sent the materials, documents and records?
-NOTE: The headings/labels for each of the exhibits must be consistent with the h labels indicated in the manual eadings s/ Prepared maps and list of location locations involved for the on-site review team?
-Identified the appropriate staff who are to be surveyed or interviewed (see checkli and prepared a time schedule allowing 45 minutes per interview (if needed)? st item below) Notified the following individuals to inform them of the scheduled time and place President e?
-Academic Affairs & Student Services Administrator Title VI Coordinator or Affirmative Action Officer Human Resource Director Facilities Director Counselors (female, male) Counselor for Disabled Students
+Prepared maps and list of location locations involved for the on-site review team?
+Identified the appropriate staff who are to be surveyed or interviewed (see checklist item below) and prepared a time schedule allowing 45 minutes per interview (if needed)?
+Notified the following individuals to inform them of the scheduled time and place?
+President Academic Affairs & Student Services Administrator Title VI Coordinator or Affirmative Action Officer П Human Resource Director П Facilities Director Counselors (female, male)